Composer

 like anybody, it’s been circumstances and what was going on in the world

-influenced it, and it’s a very particular time, my time.
-All of my
+it, and it’s a very particular time, my time.
+All of my musical education

-[Laughs] But most of it was before then, which makes a difference,
+But most of it was before then, which makes a difference, because what was

-because what was going on in the world before World War Two and after World
+going on in the world before World War Two and after World War Two, was

-War Two, was very, very different, and the fact that all of my school influences
+very, very different, and the fact that all of my school influences were

 I was in Palo Alto most of the time until I was sixteen, and amazingly enough,